shoober420/windows11-scripts/README.md

 Its not only about FPS, its also about latency.

+AV software is bloat, DisableWindowsDefender.bat is NOT a virus.

+Windows Firewall is bloat, use router firewall.

 NOTE:
 If at any point during the process you get stuck at "Just a moment..." screen before login, press CTRL+ALT+DEL to force login screen to show